Securing Kubernetes environment with internal load-balancers and Ingress on AWS and VPN

-For this, setup any VPN server in your Kubernetes deployed VPC and expose all services using Ingress which is configured as an internal load balancer.
-I have used OpenVPN in this case, you can use any VPN of your choice.
-Setup an OpenVPN in your Kubernetes VPC.
-After you set up the OpenVPN and client configurations, you should be able to connect to instance inside AWS VPC with private IP.
+For this, set up any VPN server in your Kubernetes deployed VPC and expose all services using Ingress which is configured as an internal load balancer.
+I have used OpenVPN in this case.
+You can use any VPN of your choice.
+Set up an OpenVPN in your Kubernetes VPC.
+After you set up the OpenVPN and client configurations, you should be able to connect to an instance inside AWS VPC with private IP.
 This means you can now easily connect to any endpoint inside VPC with private IP communication.
-If you have Elasticsearch or MySQL or other databases deployed on deployment/StatefulSets inside Kubernetes, you can use Kubernetes service type load balancers or you can use Ingress controller objects.
-If you are using service type load balancer you can use annotations provided by Kubernetes to create this private type of load balancer by updating your service with following annotations:
+If you have Elasticsearch or MySQL or other databases deployed on deployment/StatefulSets inside Kubernetes, you can use Kubernetes service type load balancers, or you can use Ingress controller objects.
+If you are using a service-type load balancer, you can use annotations provided by Kubernetes to create this private type of load balancer by updating your service with the following annotations: